 No one wants to be considered a hoarder, but we all have a little bit of one in us and we realize that when we discover that we have duplicates of many common household items.

-We’ve talked about all of these ideas already and if you’ve gone through the process you’re probably almost done with your downsizing project, but there may still be some lingering items that have you stumped.
+If you’ve gone through our process up to this point, you’re probably almost done with your downsizing project, but there may still be some lingering items that have you stumped.

-There is one more approach that may help with those final few items you just haven’t been able to categorize yet.
+There is one more approach that may help with those final few items you just haven’t been able to categorize yet: The 1-year rule.

-We’ll call this the 1-year rule.
-If you haven’t used something for at least a year then there’s a good chance you never will.
+The 1-year rule says that if you haven’t used something for at least a year then there’s a good chance you never will.

 If you’ve arrived at the point where you’re ready to start physically clearing your home of all the things you no longer need, you've gotten through the worst of it!
 The emotional labor and stress that comes with decluttering and downsizing is often the biggest hurdle.

 It’s a big job and you should give yourself a big pat on the back before considering the next steps in how to downsize your home.